bjlkeng/bjlkeng.github.io/source/posts/pixelcnn.rst

 "AR" models of the "ARIMA" notoriety.
 Here "auto" refers to self, and "regressive" means regressed against.

-In the conext of deep generative models, we'll drop the condition of linear dependence and formulate our image problem as a random process.
+In the context of deep generative models, we'll drop the condition of linear dependence and formulate our image problem as a random process.
 In particular, we will:

 a.
 Use a deep generative models (obviously non-linear), and
 b.
-Assume the pixels of an image is a random variable with a specific ordering (top to bottom, left to right), which formulates it as a random process.
+Assume the pixels of an image are random variables with a specific ordering (top to bottom, left to right), which formulates it as a random process.

 With that in mind, let's review the